Document issued on: July 7, 2003

 Comments and suggestions may be submitted at any time for Agency consideration to Dockets Management Branch, Division of Management Systems and Policy, Office of Human Resources and Management Services, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD 20852.
 When submitting comments, please refer to Docket No. 2003D-0209.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1211) to identify the guidance you are requesting.

 Table of Contents